 The SCT is not a necessary tool for the straight forward case where traditional clinical signs, both objective end subjective, lead to a definable diagnosis.
-Similarly there are cases where signs and symptoms are clear electrodiagnostic studies are not needed to make a diagnosis.
-Association The American Electrodiagnostic Medicine has stated in a consensus study that the "gold standard" for the diagnosis of Carpal Tunnel Syndrome is clinical testing, not electro-diagnostic testing20.
+Similarly there are cases where signs and symptoms are clear the and electrodiagnostic studies are not needed to make a diagnosis.
+American Association The of Electrodiagnostic Medicine has stated in a consensus study that the "gold standard" for the diagnosis of Carpal Tunnel Syndrome is clinical testing, not electro-diagnostic testing.
 Usefulness of SCT can be unmatched in situations where testing is inconclusive and questions remain regarding the specific source of the complaint/symptom.
 Clinical scenarios when the SCT may be useful: